Japanese Beginners Fast Track (Level 1)

 This is for you if you have no prior knowledge of Japanese (or so little that you effectively want to start again from scratch).
 You will learn basic skills to enable you to make yourself understood and to find out information in everyday situations.
 Fast Track courses enable you to complete the level in just one term, instead of two terms.

-This course will start in October and run for 10 weeks.
-It comprises 60 learning hours over one term.
+Term runs from October to December.
+The full course comprises 60 learning hours.
 Lessons are four hours long and take place once a week.
 There is a half hour lunch break.
-When enrolling you are committing to the full 10 weeks.

 No previous knowledge of Japanese is required - the course is suitable for absolute beginners.

 - Shopping (including asking prices)

 - Asking dates and times (e.g. "When is your birthday?"
 "What time does the meeting start?")

 - Talking about what you like and what you can do

 - Talking about your itinerary and locations, (e.g. "Where is the supermarket?"
 "It is in front of the station.")